Menopause marks the end of our reproductive years, but it doesn’t and shouldn’t mean the end of our sexuality.

 Our mental and physical health are intrinsically tied to one another.
 And while a drop in libido is completely normal during menopause, the problem is much worse if you’re also suffering from conditions such as anxiety or depression.

-Talking to a therapist can help you to alter negative thought patterns, boost your self-esteem, and reframe the way you think about sex.
+That’s why I advise readers and patients to talk to a therapist.
+A good therapist can help you to alter negative thought patterns, boost your self-esteem, and reframe the way you think about sex.

 Certain types of sex therapy or couples counseling can also help you to talk openly and honestly to your partner about intimacy so that you can connect on a deeper level.